-New study calls for humanitarians and private sector to ‘learn each other’s language’ on risk19/08/2019 - by the Climate Centre
+New study calls for humanitarians and private sector to ‘learn each other’s language’ on risk

 A working paper published by the Climate Centre today argues for the Red Cross and Red Crescent Movement to “reimagine” its engagement with the private sector in addressing the humanitarian consequences of climate change.